Model¶

 header_offset |

-Position of GPIO header pin 1 relative to board origin
+Position of GPIO header pin 1 (legacy)

 TYPE: